cavidparker/Generative-adversarial-network-GAN-/README.md

                - padding: controls the amount of implicit zero-paddings on both sides for padding number of points for each dimension.

 ## BatchNorm2d :
+- Batch Nor-malization allows us to use much higher learning rates andbe less careful about initialization.
 - Applies Batch Normalization over a 4D input (a mini-batch of 2D inputs with additional channel dimension)
 - torch.nn.BatchNorm2d(num_features, eps=1e-05, momentum=0.1, affine=True, track_running_stats=True)